ocaml/dune/doc/concepts.rst

     $ foo "a b"

-(the items of the list are concatenated with space).
+(The items of the list are concatenated with space.)
-Note that, since ``%{deps}`` is a list of items, the first one may be used as a program name, for instance:
+Please note: since ``%{deps}`` is a list of items, the first one may be used as a program name.
+For instance:

 .. code:: lisp